National Accreditation (COA)

 • treats all people with dignity

-• involves family and provider collaboration and addresses child outcomes
+• involves family and provider collaboration

-Because COA reviews and accredits the entire organization, there is confidence in the credibility, integrity and achievement of the entire organization.
+Accreditation is driven by quality improvement; a commitment to advance organizational capacity, excellence, and outcomes.
+Because COA reviews and accredits the entire organization, there is confidence in the integrity and achievement of the entire organization.